MartinBuessemeyer/Artistic-Texture-Control/README.md

 ## Optimization-based Editing GUI

-This app demonstrates the optimization-based synthesis and  editing capabilities including:
+This streamlit app demonstrates the optimization-based image synthesis and  editing

+#### Setup

+Make sure to have the packages specified in `tools/global_edits/requirements.txt` installed, the exact streamlit and streamlit drawable versions are required.
+To run the demo, execute in the `tools/global_edits/` directory:

+`python -m streamlit run global_editing_streamlit_app.py`

+##### Features

+The capabilities are grouped in tabs, and include:
 - global parameter tuning
 - geometric abstraction control (painttransformer or SLIC)
 - (re-) optimization.
 Optimize with different losses such as